Haldex (company): History

-In 2011, the Traction division was divested to BorgWarner including the all-wheel drive.
+In 2011, the Traction division was divested to BorgWarner, including the all-wheel drive.
 The hydraulic division formed a new company called Concentric and was listed on the Stockholm stock exchange.
 The commercial vehicle division remained as Haldex.

 Owners

-The biggest owner of Haldex, with 13 percent of the stocks and votes, was earlier Investment AB Öresund, (later Creades AB).
-Since the autumn of 2016 the biggest owners are ZF AG and Knorr-Bremse.
+The biggest owner of Haldex, with 13 percent of the stocks and votes, was earlier Investment AB Öresund (later Creades AB).
+Since the autumn of 2016, the biggest owners were ZF AG and Knorr-Bremse.

-Public takeover offers

 On July 14, 2016 a bidding process started that ended in 2017.
-Three companies have presented three different offers.
-Knorr-Bremse's offer at 125 SEK per share remains.
-Knorr-Bremse's bid has a condition stating that they need clearance from all relevant competitive regulators.
+Three companies presented their offers, including Knorr-Bremse which was the highest at 125 SEK per share, and ZF and SAF-Holland.
+Knorr-Bremse's bid had a condition stating that they need clearance from all relevant competitive regulators.
 The offer can be finalized only if and when such clearance has been granted.

-The Knorr-Bremse bid was deemed an anti-trust situation and invalidated.
+The Knorr-Bremse bid was later deemed an anti-trust situation and invalidated.

+In June 2022, SAF-Holland offered to buy the company for 66 SEK per share, totally around 3.2 bn SEK.
+By that time, SAF-Holland had already bought 14.1% of Haldex's share, including Knorr-Bremse's.
+By August, SAF-Holland controlled more than 90% of the shares, and was proceeding with mandatory redemption of the rest of the shares, with Haldex being delisted on the stock exchange in September.
+In March 2023, SAF-Holland owned all shares.